 The experience for the development of a surveillance system in train networks was probably the most technically demanding challenge, both because of the peculiarities of the tasks involved and the client’s requirements.

-This user case presents several major challenges, as it requires the permanent location of the guards in many different situations:
+This user case, whose client is ALSE Seguridad, the leading provider of surveillance services in the metro, tram and suburban networks in the Basque Country, presents several major challenges, as it requires the permanent location of the guards in many different situations:

 - In indoor spaces, such as subway stations, and outdoor spaces, such as above-ground stops.

-- When guards are on the move, but also when they are not in motion, inside a moving vehicle going from one station to another.
+- When guards are on the move and not in motion, inside a moving vehicle going from one station to another.

 - At stations and stops far apart.